-The truth is that I have never needed to make wooden balls for any of my woodworking projects.
-But one day I saw a machine that makes small bead balls.
-The thing is that those machines are something similar to mounting a drill press vertically over a lathe.
-So I decided to move the drill press table to one side, and to put the lathe under the drill press chuck.
+The truth is that I never needed to make wooden balls for any project, but one day I looked at some machines to make wooden spheres and beads.
+These machines are similar to the union of a drill press and a lathe, so I decided to put aside the column drill table and put my drill lathe under the chuck.

-Now I just need a hole saw drill bit and a nice piece of wood.
+Now I only needed a hole saw for wood and a good piece of wood.

 Then, the lathe needs to be adjusted under the holesaw so that the centering bit inside the holesaw is aligned with the rotation axis of the workpiece.
 And after I set the alignment, I have to remove the centering bit from the inside of the holesaw.

 If I forget to remove the centering bit, I cannot turn the wood ball in the lathe.

 And now the idea is quite simple.
 The lathe rotates the wood, and by spinning the holesaw with the drill press, and lowering it against that wood, the holesaw carves a wood ball.